-Normally, urine is yellow in color due to the presence of a pigment called urobilirubin.
+Usually, urine is yellow due to a pigment called urobilirubin.

-This pigment is the result of the breakdown of hemoglobin, the oxygen-carrying protein of red blood cells.
+This pigment results from the breakdown of hemoglobin, the oxygen-carrying protein of red blood cells.

-In some cases, a large number of red blood cells may be present, but they are only visible when viewed under a microscope (called microscopic hematuria ), while in other cases the blood is clearly visible to the naked eye due to redness or color. reddish brown urine.
+In some cases, many red blood cells may be present, but they are only visible when viewed under a microscope (called microscopic hematuria ).
+In contrast, in other cases, the blood is visible to the naked eye due to redness or color—reddish-brown urine.

 The amount of blood in the urine is not a correct indication of the severity of the underlying problem.

-Whatever the type or nature of the condition, hematuria could be an indication of bleeding in the urinary system that includes the kidneys, ureters (the tubes that carry urine from the kidneys to the bladder), the bladder, and the urethra. (the tube that carries urine from the bladder) and the prostate gland.
+Whatever the type or nature of the condition, hematuria could indicate bleeding in the urinary system, including the kidneys, ureters (the tubes that carry urine from the kidneys to the bladder), the bladder, and the urethra. (the tube that carries urine from the bladder) and the prostate gland.

-It should be noted that there may be different reasons why urine acquires a red tint.
+It should be noted that there may be different reasons urine acquires a red tint.

 If the red color of the urine is caused by anything other than red blood cells, then the condition is known as “pseudohematuria.”

-Urine color is due to the presence of pigments such as porphyrin, myoglobin, or betanin (after eating beets), eating berries or rhubarb, coloring food, or taking antipsychotic medications such as chlorpromazine and certain laxatives and tranquilizers can impart a red or red hue. rose.
+Urine color is due to pigments such as porphyrin, myoglobin, or betanin (after eating beets), berries or rhubarb, coloring food, or antipsychotic medications such as chlorpromazine and certain laxatives and tranquilizers can impart a red or red hue.
+Rose.

 Poisoning due to lead or mercury can cause urine to turn red due to excessive amounts of porphyrin in the urine.

-An infection may be suspected if white blood cells are found along with the red blood cell count.
+An infection may be suspected if white blood cells and the red blood cell count are found.

 Hematuria often indicates different problems in men and women and occurs with a frequency of 10% in the general population.

-Medications can not only make urine look red, sometimes even orange, green, or black.
+Medications can make urine look red, orange, green, or black.

 Here are some of the common drugs that can alter urine color: